Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 * For JSON output, use the `--json` flag.

-  {{site.exampleOutput}} The command returns a single JSON object that contains the combined responses from calls to the `/v1/s3/access-keys/` Qumulo REST API endpoint.
+  {{site.exampleOutput}} The command returns a single JSON object that contains the combined responses from calls to the `/v1/s3/access-keys/` Qumulo Core REST API endpoint.

 {{listAccessKeysResponse}}

-### To List S3 Access Keys by Using the Qumulo REST API
+### To List S3 Access Keys by Using the Qumulo Core REST API
 To list the S3 access keys that your Qumulo cluster knows, send a `GET` request to the `/v1/s3/access-keys/` endpoint.

 {% capture restrictResults %}To restrict the number of returned results, up to the maximum of {{page.varListMax}} access keys (this is the default limit), include the optional `limit` query parameter in the request.{% endcapture %}